11 Snakes Which Are Easy To Step On

 Source: public domain

 This species is easy to step on because among the 10 US watersnakes, they spend the most time on land.
-Plainbelly watersnakes (Nerodia erythrogaster) measure 75-120cm and range from Texas to Ohio.
+Plainbelly watersnakes (Nerodia erythrogaster) typically measure 75-120cm and range from Texas to Ohio.
 They’re recognisable by a bright yellow belly, which has no patterns.

-All this means that the risk of stepping on a plainbelly watersnake is far higher.
+All this means that the risk of stepping on a plainbelly watersnake is far higher than their cousins.
 They’re always on the move, whether in forests, grassy fields or riverside vegetation.
 They’re common in the exact places that dog walkers, fishermen and teenagers regularly walk through.
-You might spot the plainbelly watersnake below your boot, but be too late to arrest the momentum.
-Only their belly is brightly coloured; their back is a dull brown which easily blends with the earthy forest floor.

-9 Carpet python
+10 Carpet python

 Carpet Python Morelia spilota mcdowelli